turingschool-examples/monster_shop_final/README.md

 __Monster Shop Final__ was the project assigned to the 2008 Back End cohort during [Module 2](https://backend.turing.io/module2/).
 A [starter repo](https://github.com/turingschool-examples/monster_shop_final) was provided which included premade files or students could choose to build off their [group project repos](https://github.com/turingschool-examples/monster_shop_2005/network/members).
 Students were tasked with creating full CRUD functionality for a merchant employee to manipulate discounts on their merchant's items.

 ### Setup
-For this final solo project, I chose to build off the provided repo, and followed these steps to set it up:
+For this final solo project, I chose to build off the provided repo and followed these steps to set it up:

 1. Forked [project](https://github.com/turingschool-examples/monster_shop_final)
 2. Cloned fork